awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-location-trackerconsumer.md

 ## Properties<a name="aws-resource-location-trackerconsumer-properties"></a>

 `ConsumerArn`  <a name="cfn-location-trackerconsumer-consumerarn"></a>
-The Amazon Resource Name \(ARN\) for the geofence collection to be disassociated from the tracker resource\.
-Used when you need to specify a resource across all AWS\.
+The Amazon Resource Name \(ARN\) for the geofence collection that consumes the tracker resource updates\.
 + Format example: `arn:aws:geo:region:account-id:geofence-collection/ExampleGeofenceCollectionConsumer`
 *Required*: Yes
 *Type*: String